 Not until he started to see himself as adopted by God did he start to become truly self-aware.When you accept Christ, you are grafted into the family of God and become His child. #redeemed #hebrews12endurance Click To Tweet

 Hannah used her mother’s actions as a guide for everything she did in her own life.
 She was so desperate not to be classed in the same light as her mother that she held too tightly to the things of her past.
 She was so concerned with preserving history she couldn’t learn that sometimes you have to let things go.
+She had to make a choice to forget the past.

 None of the characters of Heritage were able to truly see themselves until they started to look through God’s eyes.
 Like us, they have to learn that our true identity is based on who we are in Christ.